civican/legisinfo/42-1/bills/C-59/bill_text.md

 with respect to the Canadian Forces, the Minister of National Defence. (**ministre compétent**)

-**department** means, other than in subsections `42`(2) and `48`(2), a department named in Schedule I to the `Financial Administration Act`, a division or branch of the federal public administration  —  other than a review body and the office of the Intelligence Commissioner —  set out in column I of Schedule I.‍1 to that Act, a corporation named in Schedule II to that Act, a parent Crown corporation as defined in subsection 83(1) of that Act or the Canadian Forces. (**ministère**)
+**department** means, other than in **subsection** 42(2), a department named in Schedule I to the `Financial Administration Act`, a division or branch of the federal public administration  —  other than a review body and the office of the Intelligence Commissioner —  set out in column I of Schedule I.‍1 to that Act, a corporation named in Schedule II to that Act, a parent Crown corporation as defined in subsection 83(1) of that Act or the Canadian Forces. (**ministère**)

 **deputy head** means, except in section `42`,